Sevson/2420-Assignment-2/README.md

 # 2420-Assignment-2 Shell Scripting

-This repository contains two projects designed to simplify system setup and user management tasks.\
+This repository contains two projects designed to simplify system setup and new user setup.

 ## Prerequisites